 Our advocacy work delivers lasting solutions by promoting policy reforms that foster strong, resilient communities.
 These policy reforms ensure that current and future generations will benefit from the changes made today.
 Read CARE Action's 2018 advocacy agenda, and learn more about each of our issues below.

-Lifesaving foreign assistance funding represents one percent of the U.S. budget; just one penny on the federal dollar.
-And yet this penny is incredibly powerful.
+Lifesaving foreign assistance funding comprises roughly one percent of the U.S. federal budget — just one penny on the federal dollar.
+Yet this penny is incredibly powerful.
 It saves millions of lives every year, addresses the root causes of poverty, decreases dependency, and builds stronger, more resilient societies.

 More than 200 million women in developing countries want the ability to choose the timing of their pregnancies but lack access to the right tools.
 Due to the dangerously low accessibility of contraceptives, information, and women’s medical services, pregnancy can put these women in life-threatening situations.